-ROME – Over 300 thousand people have subscribed to an Eni bond advertised as "green," including by publications the major Italian media outlets.
+ROME – Over 300,000 people have subscribed to an Eni bond advertised as "green," including by major Italian media outlets.
 They may have contributed, without knowing it, to global warming.

 Highly polluting extractive companies, fossil and mining are getting billions of euros from so-called 'green' funds according to the labels of the European Green Finance Regulation and unregulated “sustainability-linked bonds”, hijacking resources from truly sustainable companies.

-As an important follow-up to the previous investigation, in this new project we show how these polluting companies keep receiving “sustainable” funding by running disinformation campaigns on the media.
+As an important follow-up to the team's previous investigation, the new findings show how these polluting companies keep receiving “sustainable” funding by running disinformation campaigns on the media.
 Then, both companies and asset managers investing in them claim to be engaging for the sustainable transition but so far, they have not been able to prove it.
-With this investigation we unveil the greenwashing leading this great deception in which the losers are responsible investors, communities affected by harmful activities, and the environment.
+With this investigation the journalists unveil the greenwashing leading this great deception in which the losers are responsible investors, communities affected by harmful activities, and the environment.

 Key findings: